New Faculty Guide

 Student Conduct, Student Safety, and WKU Police

 The Office of Student Conduct is the “Judicial Umbrella” at Western Kentucky University.
-Within the Division of Enrollment and Student Experience, direct supervisory jurisdiction of student behavior matters involving violations of The Student Handbook is assumed by the Director of Student Conduct who serves as the senior conduct officer of the University.
-Under the direction of the Dean of Students, the WKU Student Handbook will be reviewed every two years.
+Within the Division of Enrollment and Student Experience, direct supervisory jurisdiction of student behavior matters involving violations of the Student Handbook is assumed by the Director of Student Conduct who serves as the senior conduct officer of the University.
+Under the direction of the Dean of Students, the WKU Student Handbook is reviewed every two years.

 Some of the links on this page may require additional software to view.